permutationlock/ztrait/README.md

 ```

 We can even define a trait that requires implementing types to define a subtype
-that is itself constrained bya trait.
+that is itself constrained by a trait.

 ```Zig
 pub fn HasIncrementable(comptime _: type) type {